lanl/bueno/docs/source/installation.rst

 User Installation With pip
 --------------------------
-In a terminal perform the following (assumes a bash-like shell).
+After cloning `bueno <https://github.com/lanl/bueno/>`_ perform the following in a terminal (assumes a bash-like shell).

 .. code-block:: console